University Prep Frequently Asked Questions

 Have Questions?
 Get Answers!

 Yes, our online curriculum satisfies college and university admissions requirements.
 University Prep also offers required labs for Biology, Chemistry, and Physics.
 Spanish Voice Labs are offered through video conferencing.
+Additionally, most community college courses also count as Honors classes, making dual enrollment another option our students have to maximize their GPA potential.

-Learning Assessments provide students with a clear view of where they stand academically and determine what they’re ready to learn next to build their personalized learning plan.
+Learning Assessments provide students with a clear view of where they stand academically and determine what they’re ready to learn next to build their individualized learning plan.
 Students in grades nine through eleven will participate in the Northwest Evaluation Association (NWEA) MAP reading and mathematics assessments.
 Learning Assessments will be referenced in the student’s Master Agreement and will be administered to all Visions students.

 Visions students enjoy all the social opportunities other high school students have and many more.
-These include weekly events, dances, student meeting experiences, student clubs, study hall and extracurricular writing classes.
+These include in-person events, dances, student meeting experiences, student clubs, study hall and extracurricular writing classes.
 Activities vary by academy, but all students are given opportunities to socialize and make new friends.

 Yes!
 Dual Enrollment allows qualified students to take free community college courses on top of their high school coursework.
 Students may take core courses, elective or technical education courses.
 In many instances, we help cover the costs of materials and textbooks for these classes while enrolled.
 For more information, see our Support Services page.

 Visions In Education partners with community colleges throughout our service area to offer Career Technical Education (CTE) classes.
-Visions students receive hands-on occupational and technical training in a wide variety of fields, including gaming, medical, and more.
+Visions students receive hands-on occupational and technical training in a wide variety of fields, including gaming, medical, cybersecurity and more.
 For more information, please see our Support Services page.

 Yes!
 University Prep students can take Driver’s Education using funds from their $1,500 budget.
 Visions In Education utilizes a California DMV approved, internet-based, course.
 This online course covers the ground rules of road and vehicle safety, with an emphasis on capable and efficient driving.